-Cape Town is an incredibly scenic city and one of the best ways to experience it is by walking up Devil’s Peak Mountain.
+Cape Town is a cool and incredibly scenic city and one of the best ways to experience it is by walking up Devil’s Peak Mountain.
 Okay, it’s more like a mini hike than a leisurely walk but it's much easier than the Table Mountain hike.
 Plus, Table Mountain has a cable car, so we recommend stretching your legs here instead.

 Devil’s Peak sits in between Table Mountain and the Atlantic Ocean and at its peak offers 360 degree views of the Cape Town CBD, Table Mountain, the 12 Apostles and Camps Bay.
 It is only 3km to the top and should only take you around one hour, going at a slow and steady pace.
 A certain level of fitness is required as it becomes more strenuous as you approach the top.

 There are three ways to access Devil’s Peak but we recommend taking the Tafelberg Road entrance as it offers the best views.
 Do take care as it gets steeper as the peak is exposed and can become slippery when wet.
 However, reaching the peak is well worth the effort and offers some of the best views of one of the most naturally beautiful cities in the world.

 2. Circle Walk, Victoria Peak, Hong Kong

 Like Cape Town, Hong Kong is another incredible, naturally beautiful city surrounded by mountains and national parks.
 It was also featured in our ultimate world cruise itinerary of Asia post.
 One of the best walks with a view of this scenic city is the Circle Walk at the top of Victoria Peak.